-With the Second Doctor having accidentally caused one of the citizens of Lychburg to stab himself when he was trying to plant a transceiver on The Doctor so that he could be controlled by the entity, the entity’s control of the realm was disrupted long enough for The Doctor, Jamie and Victoria to find the prototype TARDIS At The heart of the anomaly, controlled by its ‘pilot’, the last of the Gallifreyian woprats (A creature resembling a spider/rat amalgamation).
-When Victoria screamed At The sight of it, Jamie promptly killed the creature with his dirk, but this only made the disruption worse as the universe lost the controller that had been keeping it stabilised, pushing it ever closer to collapse.
-Fortunately, the Second Doctor was now able to access his TARDIS once again after the Fourth Doctor had put the interior and exterior dimensions back into phase – although the Second was unaware who had done it and simply assumed that someone had been fiddling with his console -, giving the Second Doctor the chance to do something terribly clever (What this was exactly was never specified) and evacuate the entire town of Lychburg into the TARDIS, leaving the Fourth Doctor and Romana to return to their version of the ship.
+With the Second Doctor having accidentally caused one of the citizens of Lychburg to stab himself when he was trying to plant a transceiver on The Doctor so that he could be controlled by the entity, the entity’s control of the realm was disrupted long enough for the Doctor, Jamie and Victoria to find the prototype TARDIS at the heart of the anomaly, controlled by its ‘pilot’, the last of the Gallifreyian woprats (A creature resembling a spider/rat amalgameditation).
+When Victoria screamed at the sight of it, Jamie promptly killed the creature with his dirk, but this only made the disruption worse as the universe lost the controller that had been keeping it stabilised, pushing it ever closer to collapse.
+Fortunately, the Second Doctor was now able to access his TARDIS once again after the Fourth Doctor had put the interior and exterior dimensions back into phase – although the Second was unaware who had done it and simply assumed that someone had been fiddling with his console, giving the Second Doctor the chance to do something terribly clever (What this was exactly was never specified) and evacuate the entire town of Lychburg into the TARDIS, leaving the Fourth Doctor and Romana to return to their version of the ship.